MTA Maryland logo

 • Express BusLink Routes: 103, 104, 105, 115, 120, 150, 154, 160, 164

-Maryland MTA’s fleet consists of about 700 buses, most of which are New Flyer Xcelsior Models built between 2011 and 2019 (as this was the only type of bus MTA had received in this time frame).
+Maryland MTA’s fleet for the BaltimoreLink fixed route system consists of about 700 buses, most of which are New Flyer Xcelsior Models built between 2011 and 2019 (as this was the only type of bus MTA had received in this time frame).
 The numbering is generally based on year, e.g. 21061 would’ve been built in 2021 but 19061 would’ve been built in 2019.
-The only current exception is 17000, which is a 2016 model
+There are a few exceptions, like normally the first of a batch was built the year before as a pilot bus, and 17000-17002, which was built in 2016.

 YearMake/ModelImageEngine/